Acuant/iOSSDKV11/README.md

 			pod 'AcuantiOSSDKV11/AcuantEchipReader'
 			dependency AcuantCommon

-1. Enable "BUILD\_FOR\_DISTRIBUTION" for all Acuant pod frameworks in Build Settings.
+1. Enable "BUILD\_LIBRARY\_FOR\_DISTRIBUTION" for all Acuant pod frameworks in Build Settings.

 	- Using Cocoapods.
 Add to your Podfile.

 			post_install do |installer|
 				installer.pods_project.targets.each do |target|
-					if ['AcuantiOSSDKV11', 'KeychainAccess', 'Socket.IO-Client-Swift', 'Starscream' 'SwiftyJSON'].include? target.name
+					if ['AcuantiOSSDKV11', 'Socket.IO-Client-Swift', 'Starscream'].include? target.name
 						target.build_configurations.each do |config|
 							config.build_settings['BUILD_LIBRARY_FOR_DISTRIBUTION'] = 'YES'
 						end